klabkyushu/video-self-annotation/README.md

 - apex
 - video-maskrcnn

-**Please following the official instructions to install CUDA and corresponding PyTorch.**
+**Please following the official instructions to install CUDA and PyTorch.**

 After CUDA and PyTorch are installed, run the script `install.sh` to install other dependencies.